dibley1973/StoredProcedureFramework/UsingTheStoredProcedureFramework.md

     }

 We can see from this test we have access to each *RecordSet* and the records within them.

+### Using Transactions with SqlConnection
+The stored procedure framework will work with transactions and allow transaction batches to be committed or rolled back.

+#### Using TransactionScope
+The `TransactionScope` object which can be found in the `System.Transactions.TransactionScope` namespace can be used to control the transaction, and two examples of how to use `TransactionScope` with this framework are shown below.

+##### Rolling Back a Transaction
+Below is an example of rolling back an insert using the stored procedure framework while the transaction which is controlled by the `TransactionScope` object.

+    [TestMethod]
+    public void StoredProcedure_WithTransactionScopeNotCommited_DoesNotWriteRecords()
+    {
+        // ARRANGE
+        const int expectedIntermediateCount = 5;
+        int originalCount;
+        int intermediateCount;
+        int finalCount;
+        string connectionName = Properties.Settings.Default.ExampleDatabaseConnection;
+        var companiesToAdd = new List<CompaniesAdd.CompanyTableType>
+        {
+            new CompaniesAdd.CompanyTableType { CompanyName = "Company 1", IsActive = true, TenantId = 2 },
+            new CompaniesAdd.CompanyTableType { CompanyName = "Company 2", IsActive = false, TenantId = 2 },
+            new CompaniesAdd.CompanyTableType { CompanyName = "Company 3", IsActive = true, TenantId = 2 }
+        };
+        var parameters = new CompaniesAdd.CompaniesAddParameters
+        {
+            Companies = companiesToAdd
+        };
+        var companyAddProcedure = new CompaniesAdd(parameters);
+        var companyCountProcedure = new CompanyCountAll();

+        // ACT
+        using (var transactionScope = new TransactionScope(TransactionScopeOption.RequiresNew))
+        {
+            using (var connection = new SqlConnection(connectionName))
+            {
+                connection.Open();
+                originalCount  = connection.ExecuteStoredProcedure(companyCountProcedure).First().CountOfCompanies;
+                connection.ExecuteStoredProcedure(companyAddProcedure);
+                intermediateCount = connection.ExecuteStoredProcedure(companyCountProcedure).First().CountOfCompanies;
+            }
+        }
+        using (var connection = new SqlConnection(connectionName))
+        {
+            connection.Open();
+            finalCount = connection.ExecuteStoredProcedure(companyCountProcedure).First().CountOfCompanies;
+            connection.Close();
+        }

+        // ASSERT
+        Assert.AreEqual(originalCount, finalCount);
+        Assert.AreEqual(expectedIntermediateCount, intermediateCount);
+    }

+The example test proves that the initial row count is the same as the final row count after the transaction is rolled back, even though in the middle of the transaction it was increased by three rows.

+##### Committing A Transaction
+Below is an example of committing an insert using the stored procedure framework while the transaction which is controlled by the `TransactionScope` object.

+    [TestMethod]
+    public void StoredProcedure_WithTransactionScopeCompleted_DoesWriteRecords()
+    {
+        // ARRANGE
+        const int expectedIntermediateCount = 5;
+        int originalCount;
+        int intermediateCount;
+        int finalCount;
+        string connectionName = Properties.Settings.Default.ExampleDatabaseConnection;
+        var companiesToAdd = new List<CompaniesAdd.CompanyTableType>
+        {
+            new CompaniesAdd.CompanyTableType { CompanyName = "Company 1", IsActive = true, TenantId = 2 },
+            new CompaniesAdd.CompanyTableType { CompanyName = "Company 2", IsActive = false, TenantId = 2 },
+            new CompaniesAdd.CompanyTableType { CompanyName = "Company 3", IsActive = true, TenantId = 2 }
+        };
+        var companiesAddParameters = new CompaniesAdd.CompaniesAddParameters
+        {
+            Companies = companiesToAdd
+        };
+        var companyAddProcedure = new CompaniesAdd(companiesAddParameters);
+        var companyCountProcedure = new CompanyCountAll();
+        var companyDeleteParameters = new TenantIdParameters
+        {
+            TenantId = 2
+        };
+        var companyDeleteProcedure = new CompanyDeleteForTenantId(companyDeleteParameters);

+        // ACT
+        using (var transactionScope = new TransactionScope(TransactionScopeOption.RequiresNew))
+        {
+            using (var connection = new SqlConnection(connectionName))
+            {
+                connection.Open();
+                originalCount = connection.ExecuteStoredProcedure(companyCountProcedure).First().CountOfCompanies;
+                connection.ExecuteStoredProcedure(companyAddProcedure);
+                transactionScope.Complete();
+            }
+        }
+        using (var connection = new SqlConnection(connectionName))
+        {
+            connection.Open();
+            intermediateCount = connection.ExecuteStoredProcedure(companyCountProcedure).First().CountOfCompanies;
+            connection.ExecuteStoredProcedure(companyDeleteProcedure);
+            finalCount = connection.ExecuteStoredProcedure(companyCountProcedure).First().CountOfCompanies;
+            connection.Close();
+        }

+        // ASSERT
+        Assert.AreEqual(originalCount, finalCount);
+        Assert.AreEqual(expectedIntermediateCount, intermediateCount);
+    }

+The example test proves that the intermediate row count went up by three after the transaction was committed.
+Please note the test does delete the new rows after the test and outside of the transaction to reset the data.

+#### SqlTransaction
+WIP
+##### Rolling back transaction
+WIP
+##### commiting transaction
+WIP

 ## Calling the Stored Procedures from Code using DbContext
 If you are already using Entity Framework in your solution you may wish to call the stored procedure direct from the DbContext.
 Providing you import a reference to the *Dibware.StoredProcedureFrameworkForEF* DLL you can use the extension method that DLL provides directly on DbContext object.
 The example code below shows how we can use the extension method on the **DbContext** object to execute the stored procedure.
 The code is basically the same when called on the **SqlConnection** or the **DbConnection**.